-GC.
-Bunn, AF.
-Collins (2016).
-The Shackles of Practice: History of psychology, research assessment and the curriculum.
+A. Collins, G. Bunn (2016).
+The Shackles of Practice: History of Psychology, Research Assessment, and the Curriculum.
 SH.
 Klempe, R. Smith.
 In: Centrality of History for Theory Construction in Psychology.
-Springer, pp.91-109.
+Springer International Publishing, pp.91-109.

 GC.
 Bunn (2011).
 HIstorical analyses.
 P. Banister, G. Bunn, E. Burman, J. Daniels.
 In: Qualitative Methods In Psychology: A Research Guide.
 McGraw-Hill International,